jueyang/call-me-maybe/README.md

 ### Some sample questions to get you started

 - I have project X. I want to add this feature.
 How can I do it?
 - I just interviewed 10 people.
 So excited to put it together!
-But I don't know what to use and I don't have much time before the deadline.
+But I don't know what to use and I don't have much time before the deadline*.
 What do I do now?
 - Why am I using GitHub?
 - Do you like ice cubes?